 I think that each month would have its own benefits when booking a tour.
 December would make for a magical Christmas adventure.
 While January and February will have plenty of snow.
 We loved our warm March tour, with a bright sunny day and still tons of snow on the path.

-Some things to keep in mind: January and February are typically the coldest months, so if you are bringing young kids you may want to avoid these months.
-Scheduling a tour in April could also be risky, as it is sometimes uncertain as to whether or not the snow will last.
+Some things to keep in mind: January and February are typically the coldest months, so if you are bringing young kids, you may want to avoid these months.
+Scheduling a tour in April could also be risky, as it is sometimes uncertain whether or not the snow will last.

-After booking our dog sledding experience with Howling Dog Tours, our next question was “what do we wear?!”.
+After booking our dog sledding experience with Howling Dog Tours, our next question was, “what do we wear?!”.
 Since we were visiting in mid-March, when the weather had already started to warm up, we knew layers were crucial.
-What we didn’t think about was how slobbery our clothes would get when getting to know the pups…
+We didn’t think about how slobbery our clothes would get when getting to know the pups…

 Here are my suggestions of what to wear: